johntrefethen/datasciencecoursera/code_book.md

 * 'mag' - Magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 * 'Freq' - Weighted average of the frequency components to obtain a mean frequency.

-UNITS for each variable are determned by the 'Acc' or 'Gyro' component of the variable name.
+UNITS for variables 3-81 are determined by the 'Acc' or 'Gyro' component of the variable name.
 * 'Acc' - Standard Gravity Units 'g'
 * 'Gyro' - Radians/Second